DevMate/DevMateKit/README.md

  * **Users’ feedback.** Collect and reply users’ feedback, discuss them with your team, and assign statuses to ensure that no message is left without a reply.

-To learn more about DevMate Dashboard you are welcome to visit [our documentation](docs.devmate.com).

 In order to connect your application to DevMate you are to integrate DevMateKit which provides you a set of ready-to-use tools that allows you to prepare your application for distribution:

 * **Activations** to protect and license your application.
 Create time and/or feature limited trial versions.